noryev/verify_data_linux/README.md

 # verify_data_linux
-This is a linux app that is built to hash and verify user defined data
+This is a linux app based on Electron that is built to hash and verify user defined data